aniket-mish/tags/README.md

 export PYTHONPATH=$PYTHONPATH:$PWD
 ```

-Next, I clone the repo and install the necessary packages using our `requirements.txt` file.
+Next, I install the necessary packages using our `requirements.txt` file.
+I am just starting to develop this project so there are just the necessary packages (pandas, numpy, torch, transformers) required as dependencies.

 ```bash
 python3 -m pip install -r requirements.txt
 ```

-I will also install and update the pre-commit hooks.
-I use pre-commit in every project I work on.
-It
+I am a huge fan of `pre-commit` and I always install it when I am setting up a project.
+This is my go-to way of ensuring I do not commit bad things.

 ```bash
 pre-commit install
 pre-commit autoupdate
 ```

-Now I can launch the jupyter notebook to develop our ML application
+Let's launch a jupyter notebook to start experimenting.

 ```bash
 jupyter lab notebooks/emotions.ipynb